-3.4 | Data analysis and handling
+192 Data analysis and handling

 Thematic analysis was used to analyse each interview using the software package NVivo 12.
-The phases of thematic analysis outlined by Braun and Clarke (2006) were used.
-A general understanding of the content was gained by reading and rereading the transcripts and initial semantic codes given to key attributes by one coder.
-These were then expanded, revised and refined by grouping and a list of subthemes and themes developed (Cresswell, 2013; Robson, 2002).
-The subthemes and themes were reviewed to ensure the main concepts relating to the common, and recurring patterns were presented (Braun & Clarke, 2006).
-The data for one of the five themes identified are discussed in this paper.
-Quotations were purposively selected from a wide range of participants, edited to aid clarity if required and used to illustrate the essence of a theme (Whitehead, 2014).
-Quotes from participants were labelled as C (carer) or P (person with a tube) followed by an individual research number.
+The 193 phases of thematic analysis outlined by Braun and Clarke (Braun & Clarke 2006) were used.
+A 194 195 general understanding of the content was gained by reading and rereading the transcripts and initial semantic codes given to key attributes by one coder.
+These were then expanded, revised and 196 197 refined by grouping and a list of subthemes and themes developed (Cresswell 2013, Robson 2002).
+The subthemes and themes were reviewed to ensure the main concepts relating to the common, 198 recurring patterns were presented (Braun & Clarke 2006).
+The data for one of the five themes 199 identified is discussed in this paper.
+Quotations were purposively selected from a wide range of 200 201 participants, edited to aid clarity if required and used to illustrate the essence of a theme (Whitehead 2014).
+Quotes from participants were labelled as C (carer) or P (person with a tube) followed by an 202 203 individual research number.

-Research data were managed according to University policy.
+Research data was managed according to University policy.
 Unique anonymised numbers were assigned to each audio recording and associated electronic file.
-All data were stored on a password-protected University system.
-Signed consent forms and the study file were stored in a locked cabinet in a locked University office.
+All data was stored on a password-

+207 protected University system.
+Signed consent forms and the study file were stored in a locked208 cabinet in a locked University office.